 Handle a Supervisor who talks down and belittles you

-The consequences for doing business with supervisors who minimize their direct reporting or talk to them are widely known: work performance is affected and both mistakes and job transfers increase.
+The consequences of doing business with supervisors who minimize their direct reporting or talk to them are widely known: work performance is affected and both mistakes and job transfers increase.
 Even this can have adverse effects on employees’ health.

 In contrast, one study noted a relationship between a friendly work environment and a business recognized as a leader.
 Fortunately, there is also an extensive agreement on the best way to handle these toxic bosses without endangering your job.

-Great deal on the strategic response of the bad guys
+1. Great deal on the strategic response of the bad guys

 This is a good way to handle a supervisor who talks down and belittles you.
 The next step is to calm down (if the last insult has just happened) and then once you have the appropriate responsive strategy in place.
 The suggestions described below may help.

-The avoidance will not work
+2. The avoidance will not work

 Nobody likes to act unpleasant, and the employee realizes that power is not in your hands, simply that it is easy (but not effective) to suck.
 As a one-off response to very irregular put-downs, this can be effective.
 But if bad behavior happens too often and you do not respond, it is likely to get worse because bad executives often talk about the issue of self-esteem as you bring them down.
 If you do not fight, you become an easy target.

-Address the problem directly
+7. Address the problem directly

 It is better to solve the problem directly without the complexity of the problem.
 “Boss, I hope you don’t say it; for one thing it bothers me and then I do my best to do my best” “Note that you didn’t say,” I hope you don’t say anything like that, ” This is a generalization that a bad guy can possibly stop in.
 When you solve a direct problem in response to a specific example rather than generalizing the boss’s response

 Next time it happens, your response may simply be, “Boss, please!”
-He adds, if he is not the type of person who has a very good social clue, “We talked about it and you know it makes you my best performer.”
+He adds if he is not the type of person who has a very good social clue, “We talked about it and you know it makes you my best performer.”

 Bad bosses often have trigger points that turn them off.
 If they are not highly toxic, they probably have situations and environments where they feel very comfortable and at the very least risk when they are struggling with their health.
 Study the boss to find the best time to face him.

 Often, according to a survey, bad executives behave badly because they feel overburdened and/or they feel they can’t take the time to be nice.
 One of the more frequent reactions of toxic executives is the fear of being seen as vulnerable if they do not kill their report.
 This is an effective way to handle a supervisor who talks down and belittles you.

-It suggests two elements of a responsive tactic: face your boss when calm down and not leaving signs of anxiety.
+It suggests two elements of a responsive tactic: face your boss when calm down and not leave signs of anxiety.
 It can be an hour or two or less.
 Second, when you are facing your boss, toss in a comment or a few sentences to reassure him that his better behavior will not make him feel weak in your eyes and – very important! – You’re on his side.

 You are not trying to face it or win a spring competition; You bring it because you want your boss to do your best, he deserves it.
 You are addressing the behavior but you are respecting your boss.